coala/coala/docs/Getting_Involved/Writing_Good_Commits.md

  * `git bisect` will be much more effective.
 If you bisect through atomic commits to find the commit which caused a bug, you should be able to identify the real cause of the bug fastly.
-Good commit messages and atomity of commits are key to that ability.
+Good commit messages and atomicity of commits are key to that ability.

 # How to Write Good Commit Messages